 - 1. Legally relevant software identifiers may be independent or part of well-structured identifiers.
 In the second case, the legally relevant software identifier(s) shall be clearly distinguishable. - 2.
-If different software versions are valid implementations of the same type (e.g., for instruments in risk class B), then the legally relevant software identifier(s) shall be unique for each version - 3.
+If different software versions are valid implementations of the same type (e.g., for instruments in risk class B), then the legally relevant software identifier(s) shall be the same for those versions. - 3.
 The legally relevant software identifiers are type-specific parameters. - 4.
 The legally relevant software identifiers shall be easily presented without requiring an additional tool. - 5.
-The identifier(s) shall be displayed permanently on a secured plate, on command or on start-up.
+The identifier(s) shall be displayed permanently on a protected plate, on command or on start-up.

-1. The documentation shall list the software identifier(s) and describe how they are created, how they are secured, how they are presented and how they are structured in order to differentiate between legally relevant software identifiers and others as well as to assess the uniqueness.
+- 1. The documentation shall list the software identifier(s) and describe how they are created, how they are protected, how they are presented and how they are structured in order to differentiate between legally relevant software identifiers and others as well as to assess the uniqueness. - The documentation shall list which legally relevant module is covered by which legally relevant software identifier.

-- Check whether legally relevant software identifiers are given in the documentation. - Check whether the software performing legally relevant functions is clearly described so that it is reproducible which legally relevant software part is covered by which legally relevant software identifier. - Examine the description of the visualisation of the legally relevant software identifiers. - Check whether all legally relevant software identifiers are unique (in particular in cases of reexaminations).
+- Check whether all legally relevant software identifiers are given in the documentation. - Check whether legally relevant modules are clearly described so that it is reproducible which module is covered by which software identifier. - Examine the description of the generation and visualisation of all legally relevant software identifiers. - Check whether all legally relevant software identifiers are unique (in particular in cases of reexaminations).

-- Check that the legally relevant software identifiers can be visualised as described in the documentation. - Check that the legally relevant software identifier(s) presented are identical to the identifiers given in the documentation - The legally relevant software identifier(s) are distinguishable from other identifiers.
+- Check that the legally relevant software identifiers can be visualised as described in the documentation. - Check that the legally relevant software identifier(s) presented are identical to the identifiers given in the documentation. - The legally relevant software identifier(s) are distinguishable from other identifiers.

-- a) a checksum over code. - b) any string, possibly added by a version number, - c) any string of numbers, letters, other characters, - If the manufacturer chooses a mixed identifier for legally relevant and legally non-relevant software, a simple solution that allows distinguishing the identifiers is using placeholders in the TEC, e.g. "abc1.xx" with "abc1" for the legally relevant software and "xx" as placeholder for legally non-relevant software.
+- a) a checksum over executable code. - b) any string, possibly added by a version number, - c) any string of numbers, letters, other characters,

+Please note: If the manufacturer chooses a mixed identifier for legally relevant and not legally relevant software, a simple solution that allows distinguishing the identifiers is using placeholders in the TEC, e.g., "abc1.xx" with "abc1" for the legally relevant software and "xx" as placeholder for not legally relevant software.